MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

         > [!NOTE]
         > Some AI-powered suggestions for opportunities are provided only when the email and meeting content is in English.

     - Alternatively, use the search box to find and connect to another record of any record type that your administrator added to Copilot for Sales.
+You can also filter the search results by [record type](global-search.md#filter-search-results-by-record-type) or use [quick filters](global-search.md#filter-search-results-by-using-quick-filters) to narrow down the search results.
     - To save the email or meeting to the CRM without connecting to a record, select **Save without connecting**.
 The email or meeting is still associated with contacts in the **To**, **Cc**, and **Bcc** fields.

     > [!NOTE]